 The third and final stage of trauma recovery focuses on the patient’s reinvention of the self and establishment of a bright, hopeful future.
 By this stage, the trauma no longer has power over or defines the patient’s life.
 Trauma, after all, is only part of a much larger picture; it may be part of the patient’s life story but it’s certainly not the only part.
 By the end of stage three, the patient recognizes the impact of the trauma but are now ready to leave it in the past in the pursuit of empowerment and living in the present.

 While trauma recovery doesn’t promise complete freedom from intrusive thoughts or feelings of the past, it does guarantee that anyone can reclaim a life filled with love, contentment, security, and liberation.
-At Willow Place, our team wants to help you reclaim your life.
-If you or someone you care about suffers from PTSD or another trauma-related ailment and is seeking recovery, contact us on our website or call us today at 1-888-651-4212.
+At Willow Place for Women, our team wants to help you reclaim your life.
+The staff at our women’s recovery house is dedicated to making sure you find true peace and freedom from the effects of trauma and addiction.
+If you or someone you care about suffers from PTSD or another trauma-related ailment and is seeking recovery, please don’t wait any longer.
+Addiction and trauma recovery services are available at Willow Place.
+You can contact us on our website or call us today at 1-888-651-4212.

 **Originally posted on December 18, 2018.
 Updated on March 14, 2019.